How Many Liters Are In 7 Gallons

 The gallon has a long and complex history, with its origins tracing back to ancient Rome.
 Different versions of the gallon emerged over time, leading to the standardization of the US gallon and the imperial gallon.

 The liter, on the other hand, is a relatively modern invention, created during the French Revolution as part of the metric system.
-The goal was to establish a rational and uniform system of measurement based on decimal units.
+So naturally, the goal was to establish a rational and uniform system of measurement based on decimal units.
 The liter quickly gained acceptance due to its ease of use and coherence with other metric units.

 The Scientific Foundation of the Conversion